With more than 38 years in the financial services industry, Skip has learned that good advice starts with good listening.

 What’s one thing most people don’t know about you?

-I partially paid my way through college by playing guitar in pubs and restaurants and -yes, I sang too!
-My favorite songs to play were Brown Eyed Girl by Van Morrison and Amie by Pure Prairie League.
+I helped pay my way through college by playing guitar and singing in pubs and restaurants.
+My go-to songs were Brown Eyed Girl by Van Morrison and Amie by Pure Prairie League.

-What’s the best advice you were ever given and who was it from?
+What’s the best advice you’ve ever been given—and who gave it to you?

-It wasn’t really given to me but it stuck with me the first time I read it:
+It’s not advice that was given to me personally, but it stuck with me the first time I read it:

 When you were a kid, what did you want to be when you grew up?

-Up until high school, I really wanted to be a professional football player but then reality set in.
+Up until high school, I had dreams of becoming a professional football player — then reality set in!